GeorgWimmer/EB-Segmentation-Mask2Former/README.md

     Param = {} <br>
     Param['OUTPUT_DIR'] =  'path where the segmentation masks are written out' <br>
     Param['IMAGE_DIR'] = 'path to the folder with the images to be segmented (jpg images)' <br>
-    Param['INPUT_SIZE'] = (2048, 2048) #if the images are smaller than 2048 x 2048 then use a smaller input size for the patchwise segmentation of             the image (sliding window inference) <br>
+    Param['INPUT_SIZE'] = (2048, 2048) # the image is processed patch-wise and the input size controls the patch size that is used for the sliding window inference.
+If the images are smaller than 2048 x 2048, then use a smaller input size for the patchwise segmentation of the image (sliding window inference) <br>
-    Param['RESIZE'] = {'height': 1024, 'width': 1024} # if you make the input size smaller, then also make this parameter smaller by the same factor <br>
     Param['DEVICE'] = 'cuda:0' #The gpu device that will be used.
 If you have no gpu then use Param['DEVICE'] = 'cpu' <br>
     Param['NETDIR']= 'path to the trained model that is provided' (trained in fold 1 from the 4-fold cross validation in our paper)  <br>
     import EB_mask2former<br>